 Despite the rapidly changing application and threat landscape, the firewall, the mainstay of network security that serves as the barrier between an organization's trusted, internal network and the Internet, has remained largely unchanged for decades.
 These legacy firewalls operate at the perimeter of the network: controlling traffic that moves between a trusted network, such as an internal corporate network, and un-trusted networks, such as the Internet.
 The firewall creates a barrier and controls access by either allowing or blocking traffic.
 Legacy firewalls examine the network port and protocol of the data packets through a classification approach known as stateful inspection which was designed to decide whether or not to let traffic associated with the inspected packets pass.
 If the initial packets are allowed to pass, subsequent associated packets are not inspected because they are assumed to be safe.
 Network port and protocol combinations that do not fit into the rules are blocked.
-This binary negative security model works well when applications adhere to standardized port numbers and protocols and network traffic behaves in a predictable fashion, such as basic email and web browsing applications.
-However, because the relationship between applications and network ports and protocols is becoming less standardized and less predictable, legacy stateful inspection firewall technology can no longer provide the level of security, control, and intelligence required by organizations to safely enable and control today's applications.
+This binary negative security model works well when applications adhere to standardized port numbers and protocols and network ports and protocols is becoming less standardized and less predictable, legacy stateful inspection firewall technology can no longer provide the level of security, control, and intelligence required by organizations to safely enable and control today's applications.
 As a result, by using legacy approaches, organizations have faced the dilemma of either unsafely allowing or completely blocking Web 2.0, social media, SaaS, and other productivity enhancing applications.